CatFortman/AZ204DevelopingSolutionsForMicrosoftAzure/README.md

 Here is a list of skills implemented in this repository that are covered in Developing Solutions for Microsoft Azure 2021 edition:

 * Skill 1.1: Implement solutions that use virtual machines (COMPLETED)
-* Skill 1.2: Create Azure App Service web apps
+* Skill 1.2: Create Azure App Service web apps (COMPLETED)
 * Skill 1.3: Implement Azure functions
 * Skill 2.1: Develop solutions that use Cosmos DB storage
 * Skill 2.2: Develop solutions that use Blob Storage